-- Hypersensitivity to the active substances, substituted benzimidazoles or to any of the excipients - Prolactin-releasing pituitary tumour (prolactinoma) - When stimulation of the gastric motility could be harmful e.g in patients with gastrointestinal haemorrhage, mechanical obstruction or perforation. - In patients with moderate or severe hepatic impairment
+- Known hypersensitivity to omeprazole, domperidone or any of the excipients. - Prolactin-releasing pituitary tumour (prolactinoma). - when stimulation of the gastric motility could be harmful e.g in patients with gastrointestinal - haemorrhage, mechanical obstruction or perforation. - In patients with moderate or severe hepatic impairment. - in patients who have known existing prolongation of cardiac conduction intervals,

-- In patients who have known existing prolongation of cardiac conduction intervals, particularly QTc, patients with significant electrolyte disturbances or underlying cardiac diseases such as congestive heart failure - Co-administration with QT-prolonging drugs, at the exception of apomorphine - Co-administration with potent CYP3A4 inhibitors (regardless of their QT prolonging effects) - Concomitant administration with nelfinavir
+- particularly QTc, patients with significant electrolyte disturbances or underlying cardiac Diseases such as congestive heart failure. - Co-administration with QT-prolonging drugs. - co-administration with potent CYP3A4 inhibitors (regardless of their QT prolonging Effects). - Omeprazole like other proton pump inhibitors (PPIs) must not be used concomitantly With nelfinavir.